First into the salering will be three pedigree service-age bulls from the noted Inch Herd based at Downpatrick

 Auctioneer Michael Taaffe said the catalogue features something for everyone, including robot-trained heifers, and four red and white calved heifers from JK Genetics and the Derrymore Herd.

 For further details, or to request a copy of the catalogue, contact Michael or Brian at Taaffe Auctions Ltd, tel: 00353 41 9881288.
-Alternatively, view the catalogue online at www.taaffeauctions.com, or log on to the Taaffe Auctions or Holstein NI Facebook pages for regular updates.
+Visit www.taaffeauctions.com, or log on to the Taaffe Auctions or Holstein NI Facebook pages for regular updates.

 Online bidding will be available on sale day via the Livestock Live App or website.
 Contact the auctioneers for online bidding approval prior to the sale.